 In the spreadsheet menu, click Tools >> Script Editor...

-This script sets up the functionality to send submission data to email@example.com.
-If you want to add another email to notify add it directly after the firstname.lastname@example.org email, separated by a comma and a space.
+This script sets up the functionality to send submission data to [email protected].
+If you want to add multiple email addresses to be notified when the forms is submitted add it in directly, separated by a comma and a space.

-Once the G Suite Developer Hub loads click:
+Once the G Suite Developer Hub loads, select Create New on the page.

 Some issues to watch out for as you start building more and more forms: if you copy forms and rename them to save time and remove questions within the form you must also remove the matching columns in the spreadsheet.
 The form will submit but the email won't go out because the script is confused by extra columns that aren't part of the form questions.